CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 Rows must be ordered so the first non-empty value appears before rows that need it.
 Propagation affects target mapping only.
 The raw row preserved under `info.REDCap_columns` or `info.CSV_columns` remains unchanged, so provenance continues to reflect the input file.
+Generic ODM uses the occurrence-aware `info.CDISC_ODM` block instead.

 ## Other Beacon Entities